nd7141/bgnn/README.md

 Each model is specifed by its config.
 Check [`configs/`](https://github.com/nd7141/bgnn/tree/master/configs/model) folder to specify parameters of the model and run.

+Upon completion, the results wil be saved in the specifed folder (default: `results/{dataset}/day_month/`).
+This folder will contain `aggregated_results.json`, which will contain aggregated results for each model.
+Each model will have 4 numbers in this order: `mean metric` (rmse or accuracy), `std metric`, `mean runtime`, `std runtime`.
+File `seed_results.json` will have results for each experiment and each seed.
+Additional folders will contain loss values during training.

 ---
 ###Examples